 We solve for market access in each county and each decade (and counterfactual scenario).
-The equilibrium values of market access are the solutions to the N-by-N system of equations (equation 9) with N unknowns (market access in each county n).
-County population ( $L_d$ ) comes from the Census of Population in each decade, and we discuss below how we measure the additional components of equation 9 and related parameters for estimating counterfactual changes in county population.
-Given the demand function, county production function parameters, distortions, transportation costs, national capital price, and total population, an equilibrium is a matrix of wages ( $w_o$ ), prices ( $P_o$ ), trade flows (Exportsod), and populations ( $L_o$ ) such that Equations 6, 7, 8, and 9 hold for all origin counties o and destination counties d.
+The equilibrium values of market access are the solutions to the N-by-N system of equations (Equation 8) with N unknowns (market access in each county n).
+County population ( $L_d$ ) comes from the Census of Population in each decade, and we discuss below how we measure the additional components of Equation 8 and related parameters for estimating counterfactual changes in county population.

-V.C Estimating Parameters
+V.D Estimating Parameters

-For measuring the origin county input frictions, $\psi_o^k$ , we use the input frictions described in Section I.A from the manufacturing sector in each county.
-Our baseline approach assumes that county input frictions in the agricultural sector and other sectors are the same as in the manufacturing sector in that county, due to the absence of detailed data on input expenditures outside the manufacturing sector.
+For measuring the origin county input wedges, $\psi_o^k$ , we use the input wedges described in Section I.A from the manufacturing sector in each county for materials, labor, and capital.
+Our baseline approach assumes that county input wedges in the agricultural sector and other sectors are the same as in the manufacturing sector in that county, due to the absence of detailed data on input expenditures outside the manufacturing sector.